MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/configuration.md

 ![merge-single-attribute.png](media/merge-single-attribute.png)

 - **Prioritizing sources for pre-identified merged attributes**: Continuing with *Name* as an example for merged attribute, in this section we will learn how to prioritize contradicting values for that attribute.
-We start by clicking the *three dots* icon below:
+We start by selecting <b>...</b> below:

 ![merge-single-attribute-edit.png](media/merge-single-attribute-edit.png)